 The series, which started in 2004, is FREE for all New York City public schools, thanks to a partnership between the New York Road Runners and the New York City Department of Education’s Office of School Wellness Programs.

 Schools participating in this free program are invited to a series of fun and instructive track meets held during the school day at locations throughout the 5 boroughs.The events begin in March and culminate with the NYRR DTFS City Championship at Icahn Stadium at the end of May.
 Coaches and teachers are supported with an expert training clinic and a complete track and field training program backed by our online library of videos and resources.

-Registration for the spring 2014 season of the NYRR Developmental Track & Field Series presented by Tata Consultancy Services will open in February 2015.
+Registration for the spring 2015 season of the NYRR Developmental Track & Field Series presented by Tata Consultancy Services will open in February 2015.

 NYRR supports teachers and coaches with clinics and a comprehensive track and field training program to help them prepare their students for the meets.

-The NYRR Developmental Track & Field Series meets provide an opportunity for children to be active, sharpen their skills, and develop as track and field athletes.
+The Developmental Track & Field Series meets provide an opportunity for children to be active, sharpen their skills, and develop as track and field athletes.

 Participation in the program is designed to be straightforward for all schools.

-We have gathered the answers to many of the most frequently asked questions about the NYRR Developmental Track & Field Series.
+We have gathered the answers to many of the most frequently asked questions about the Developmental Track & Field Series.